zng-ui/zng/TODO/_current.md

 * Use `ThreadContext` in `core::task`.
     - It is not just for UI threads?
 * Continue "#Parallel UI" in `./Performance.md`.
+* Review all docs.
+    - Mentions of threads in particular.

 # Other